captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 I’m just asking!
 ---
 ## DEV:
-Ohmygod I knew you were gonna react this way
+Oh my god, I knew you were gonna react this way…
 ---
 ## VALERIA:
 Well how should I react?